harperreed/harper.blog/content/post/2005-03-14-need_sleep__stat__love__csharp_.md

 ---
-date: 2005-03-14T05:48:07Z
+date: 2005-03-14 05:48:07+00:00
-excerpt: |-
-  I am rather sleepy. tonight/today was good.
-I coded all day in anticipation of my new tool being released.
-I am excited. unfortunantly all my work is going to be looked at as sketchy - cuz the competitor released their &amp;quot;upgrade&amp;quot; which is significantly better than what they had, and rather similar to what I have done. doh!
-I guess I have to redo and make mine a lot bett...
+excerpt: 'I am rather sleepy. tonight/today was good.
+I coded all day in

+  anticipation of my new tool being released.
+I am excited. unfortunantly

+  all my work is going to be looked at as sketchy - cuz the competitor

+  released their &amp;quot;upgrade&amp;quot; which is significantly better than what they

+  had, and rather similar to what I have done. doh!
+I guess I have to

+  redo and make mine a lot bett...'
+summary: feeling sleepy but stoked about the new tool release. spent the day coding, but bummed since a competitor dropped a better upgrade that looks kinda similar. gotta step up my game! check out my HTTPget.cs tool for crawling websites with cookies. more updates coming soon!
-tags: ["general","sites","rock","websites"]
+tags:
+- general
+- software
+- innovation
+- websites
+- sites
+- tech
+- HTTPget
+- coding
+- rock
 title: need sleep. stat. love. csharp.
 wordpress_id: 1006
 wordpress_url: http://new.nata2.org/?p=1006